pymacaron/pymacaron/README.md

     # Create a flask app.
 Here you could add custom routes, etc.
     app = Flask(__name__)

     # Tell klue-microservice to spawn apis inside this Flask app.
-Set th
+Set the
-    # server's listening port, whether Flask debug is on or not, and if some of
+    # server's listening port, whether Flask debug mode is on or not, and, if
-    # your endpoints use klue-microservice's builtin JWT token-based
+    # some of your endpoints use klue-microservice's builtin JWT token-based
-    # authentication scheme, initialise a wt token and audience
+    # authentication scheme, initialise a jwt token and audience
     api = API(
         app,
         port=port,